Defeating Misclassification Attacks Against Transfer Learning: Defence Design

 \textbf{Evaluation:} In particular, the defence will be evaluated in terms of both efficiency and effectiveness as follows:

-\textit{Classification Accuracy:} The models with our defence should be able to classify the clean images successfully.
-These models should restrain the decrease of accuracy on clean inputs within $10\%$ compared to the original models.
+\textit{Classification Accuracy:} The models with our defence should be able to classify most of the clean images successfully.
+The adversarial examples are still less possible to happen, it is necessary to maintain the prediction accuracy on the clean inputs.

 \textit{Defence Success Rate:} Our defence is expected to detect most of the adversarial inputs for both the targeted and non-targeted and reject them.

 \textit{Time Consuming:} As one of the motivations of transfer learning is to save cost for large scale learning tasks, our defence should introduce a comparable inference time cost to the ordinary inference or prior other defences.